A Guide to Developing an Expert’s Eye

 2. What is the size and shape of the piece?

-A vase may be tall, round, and slim, short and square, or anything in between.
 The basic form of a piece of pottery can reveal the period when it was made.
 Arts & Crafts and Art Nouveau pieces tend to have a classical form.
 Angular forms became more prevalent starting with Art Deco and continuing through contemporary times.
 Small vessels used to test a new glaze or firing technique are rare and fun to find.
 The form, along with the glaze and decoration, is also an important aspect of the visual signature.

 3. Is anything marked on the base of the piece?